hbarry89/Professional-README-Generator/README-File-Generator/README.md

   ## Usage

-  You need to answer a series of questions then a README file will be generated.
+  You need to answer a series of questions then a README files will be generated.

   ## License
   This project is licensed under the MIT license.